dloscutoff/Esolangs/tinylisp/README.md

 "Value" here refers to any integer, name, list, or builtin.

-There are three built-in macros in tinylisp.
+There are four built-in macros in tinylisp.
 A macro, unlike a function, does not evaluate its arguments before applying operations to them.

 - `q` - quote.
 Takes an expression and returns it unevaluated.
 Evaluating `(1 2 3)` gives an error because it tries to call `1` as a function or macro, but `(q (1 2 3))` returns the list `(1 2 3)`.
 Evaluating `a` gives the value bound to the name `a`, but `(q a)` gives the name itself.
 - `i` - if.
 Takes a condition expression, an if-true expression, and an if-false expression.
 Evaluates the condition first.
 If the result is falsy (`0` or nil), evaluates and returns the if-false expression.
 Otherwise, evaluates and returns the if-true expression.
 Note that the expression that is not returned is never evaluated.